There are two certainties in life, death and taxes...

 Tax law can be very complex and confusing; hence a strong background in academic excellence is a must.
 Tax solicitors require exceptional skills in analysis, communication and negotiation.
 They scrutinize and study business structures and constitutions to provide clients with the best possible advice.
 Furthermore, the job involves plenty of study and research and tax solicitors need to have a close eye for detail.

 Extra qualifications in accounting will be an added advantage.
 Clients will be very interested in getting all their business advice in one shop.
-Tax is an integral part of every business transaction and therefore, it makes sense to have a good, solid all-round knowledge.
+Tax is an integral part of every business transaction and therefore, it makes sense to have a good, solid all-around knowledge.

 A day in the life of...
 Gabrielle Galdino - Associate, Baker McKenzie